Why All That Fuzz? 5 Advantages Of Microlearning

 There is a variety of benefits that are connected with microlearning:

 Microlearning is considered to be the ideal solution towards both adult learners (since they have a shorter attention span) and digital natives (this term is widely debated nowadays though) who love quick videos and short games (Pandey, 2016).
-After all it so fast-paced that it won’t disrupt people as a full day of training or even a three-hour webinar.
+After all it so fast-paced that it won’t disrupt people as a full day of training or even a three-hour webinar would have done.
+The whole idea would be for the learner to be able to view the training material directly and fast, as soon as one decides to do so, for instance while waiting at the bus station or at the restaurant, without having to go throught the whole course all over again.
+Most importantly the goals of each activity have to be manageable and obtainable in a short period of time, without forcing the user to spend hours in front of a screen but instead a few minutes.

 2. Format Diversity

-Unlike old versions of Moodle courses that used to be full of text and exercises, modern courses need to be enriched with appealing media that lead to better retention of knowledge.
-Besides, the content has to be as interactive as possible in order to immerse the learner and cultivate into him or her a sense of ownership of the content.
+Unlike old versions of eLearning courses that used to be full of text and exercises, modern courses need to be enriched with appealing media that lead to better retention of knowledge.
+Being a modern learning approach, microlearning uses all kinds of media to support the learning process.
+Think of videos for example.
+GenZ loves watching them but keep in mind that most of GenZ deny watching extremely long videos and stick to shorter ones.
+Besides, the content has to be as rich in terms of interactivity.
+Increased interactivity will lead to higher learner immersion and will ultimately cultivate into him or her a sense of ownership of the content.

 Since those huge texts are not the case, it is more probable that the rich media and the content that these media represent is more likely to match the individual needs of every student (Pandey, 2016).
 After all the course is meant to help the learner and offer one certain skill.
 The tutor’s role is to provide assistance and guide the student who shouldn’t be bombarded with information.